 What are 5 landmarks in the Southwest region?

 The Southwest is a region of the United States that includes California, Nevada, Utah, Colorado, Arizona, and New Mexico.
 It is known for its deserts, canyons, and plateaus.
-Some of the most famous landmarks in the Southwest include the Grand Canyon, Yosemite National Park, Zion National Park, and Monument Valley.
+The most famous landmarks in the Southwest include the Grand Canyon, Yosemite National Park, Zion National Park, and Monument Valley.

 What are some tourist attractions in the Southwest?